 Dressing as the Enemy: The ability to disguise the Bomb Truck as another unit is a very useful ability.
 If disguised as a civilian vehicle then it will appear (to enemies only) as a white dot on the map just like other civilian buildings.
 It can also be disguised as your enemy's allies.

 Paper-Thin Disguise: A disguised Bomb Truck is pretty easy to spot, since they retain their original speed and maneuverability.
 For example, an Overlord tank speeding at your base at more than a snail's pace is quite easy to spot.
 Another humorous thing about the Bomb Truck is that it can be disguised as drones such as the Spy Drone and the Battle Drone, and yet another is if you are playing as the GLA and said bomb truck disguises as a rocket buggy - then you can clearly see that real rocket buggies tilt and do wheelies while they are moving due to their incredible speed while bomb trucks move completely steadilly.
 This makes it pretty easy to spot enemy bomb trucks disguised as rocket buggies, or any vehicle that doesn't match its speed.
+Lastly, Bomb Trucks can also disguise as tiny cars, even tinier forklifts or gigantic battle ships on land.

 Type: Vehicle Role: Transport Weapons: None Trained at: Arms Dealer